 Individual service rate adjustments are made periodically to correct any rate inequity.
-With the AIDS/HIV waiver, this is a legislative appropriation process through provider association and individual providers lobbying efforts.
+With the BI waiver, this is a legislative appropriation process through provider association and individual providers lobbying efforts.
 A change to the rate for any service is done at the direction of the IA Legislature.
 When the department reviews reimbursement levels for adequacy; historical experience, current reimbursement levels, experiences in other states, and network adequacy are considered.
-During the past 10 years the legislature has approved a 1% (2016) and 2% (2013) across the board rate increases for HCBS waiver service providers.
+During the past 10 years the legislature has approved a 1% and 2% across the board rate increases for HCBS waiver service providers.
 The most recent rate adjustment approved by the legislature occurred July 1, 2016 when all HCBS service rates were increased by 1%.
 The legislature can direct IME to increase or decreased provider rates through a legislative mandate.
 If so, then IME changes the IAC accordingly.
 All provider rates are part of the IAC and are subject to public comment any time there is change.
 This information is on the website as well as distributed to stakeholders when there is a change.
 Rate determination methods are set forth in IAC and subject to the State's Administrative Procedures Act, which requires a minimum twenty-day public comment period.
 A public hearing by the state agency to take comments is not required unless at least twenty-five persons demand a hearing, though Agency's often schedule a public hearing regardless of the number of comments received.
 The state agency may revise a rule in response to comments received but is not required to do so.
 At the time of service plan development, the case manager shares with the members the rates of the providers, and the member can chose a provider based on their rates.
 When a service is authorized in a participant's comprehensive services plan, the providers of services receive a Notice of Decision which indicates the participant's name, provider's name, service to be provided, the dates of service to be provided, units of service authorized, and reimbursement rate for the service.

 The state is currently reviewing all Medicaid fee schedules and will submit a report to the governor and legislature regarding how the current rates compare to the Medicare fee schedule or other appropriate reimbursement methodologies for specific services.
 The report will include a plan for phased-in implementation of any changes.
-It is currently projected that the review of Medicaid fee schedules will be completed prior to the end of SFY2020.
 MCO capitation rate development methodologies are described in the §1915(b) waiver and associated materials.
-The services under the AIDS/HIV waiver are limited to additional services not otherwise covered under the state plan, including EPSDT, but consistent with waiver objectives of avoiding institutionalization.
+The services under the Brain Injury waiver are limited to additional services not otherwise covered under the state plan, including EPSDT, but consistent with waiver objectives of avoiding institutionalization.